Business

 Remember the 80/20 rule: spend 80% of your time and resources on early adopters — the 20% of your key audience that needs to be successful before the next group (early majority) will join the change initiative.

 Roger’s diffusion of innovation theory is timeless and reminds us how, over time, an idea gains momentum and diffuses through a social group.
 You reach a tipping point when your early adopters positively influence your early majority.
-Too often, leaders focus on trying to change the mindset of the most resistant (laggards) or trying to get buy-in from everyone, both of which are losing strategies.
+Too often, leaders focus on trying to change the mindset of the most resistant (laggards) or try to get buy-in from everyone, both of which are losing strategies.
 Margaret Mead was right, it takes a small group of thoughtful, committed people to create change.

 Spend 80% of your time and resources on early adopters